dynatrace-ace/data-access-and-partitioning-codespaces/docs/D-slice-and-dice.md

 By the end of this lab, you will:

+- Perform a pre-investigation for an existing customer scenario.
+-
 - Understand the customer’s requirements, dimensions, and technologies for 3rd-Gen Data Access & Partitioning.
-- Perform a pre-investigation for an existing customer scenario.
+Map the

 - Identify key dimensions and technologies to enable: Granular data access using dt.security_context, Cost allocation with dt.cost.costcenter and dt.cost.product
-- Validate findings against customer requirements to guide the next stage: metadata enrichment at source.

 ---